 Phoenix Bus Accident Attorney

-Bus Accident Attorneys in Phoenix
+Bus Accident LAWYERS in Phoenix

 Buses are in accidents for many reasons.
 The first is how buses move in and out of traffic as they pull over at their many stops.
 Bus drivers continuously turn, stop, start, and change lanes.
 At the same time, they must deal with passengers.